These Pumpkin Chocolate Chip Cookie Bars are something you must try this fall. In fact, it would make a perfect treat for the upcoming holidays!

 Instructions

-- In a large bowl or stand mixer cream together the butter, brown sugar and white granulated sugar until light and fluffy.
-Add in egg and mix until combined.
-Mix in vanilla, baking soda, baking powder, flour, ginger, cloves, nutmeg, all-spice, cinnamon, and pumpkin puree.
+- In a large bowl or stand mixer cream together the butter, brown sugar and white granulated sugar.
+Add in egg, pumpkin puree, and vanilla and stir.

 - Spread frosting on cooled cookie bars and let it set.
 Top with sprinkles if you'd like.
 Enjoy!